rmccarth/LiveNamer/README.md

 Azure sentiment scores, data will be written to file and analysis will be performed on this data.

 Necessary Filepath Changes:
-*collectTwitch*: change "test4.txt" to desired notepad file name.
+**collectTwitch**: change 'test4.txt' to desired notepad file name.
-*data_cleaning.py*: filepath should be changed to the xlsx where "test4.txt" from collectTwitch was copied to.
+**data_cleaning.py**: filepath should be changed to the xlsx where "test4.txt" from collectTwitch was copied to.
-*postJSON.py*: change wb=openpyxl.load_workbook to the data_cleaning.py xlsx destination.
+**postJSON.py**: change wb=openpyxl.load_workbook to the data_cleaning.py xlsx destination.
-*analysis.py*: convert xlsx files to csv and then change the pd.read_csv filepath to match the csv's created.
+**analysis.py**: convert xlsx files to csv and then change the pd.read_csv filepath to match the csv's created.

 **c_app and postJSON** please note that these files contain HTTP POST requests to an API endpoint with a real credit card attached to the data collection amounts.
 Extraordinarily high (>100,000) POST request counts will result